 French luxury goods group Hermès announced this week that its sales growth for the first three months of the year dropped, pointing to the attacks in Brussels and Paris (which have deterred tourists) and an economic slowdown in China.
 The Paris-based luxury brand, known for its pricey Birkin and Kelly bags.

-Luxury goods industry leader LVMH said this month that it registered no sales growth at its fashion and leather goods division in the first quarter.
-Comparable growth at Kering's luxury business reached 2.6 percent.
+Luxury goods industry leader LVMH - parent to Louis Vuitton, Givenchy, Dior, and Marc Jacobs - said this month that it registered no sales growth for its fashion and leather goods division in the first quarter and Gucci parent Kering reported that its luxury business rose by 2.6 percent.

-Despite such a slowdown, analysts are optimistic.
-"In the current environment, it's always better to under-promise and over-deliver," RBC Capital Markets analysts wrote.
-He also added that "Hermès’ business model remains more resilient than its peers.”
+RBC Capital Markets analysts noted that "Hermès’ business model remains more resilient than its peers.”